Sometimes, living with diabetes can seem like a full-time job -- trying to

 The following plant foods have been found to help people with type 2 diabetes.

 Most plant foods are rich in fiber, which is beneficial for helping control blood sugar levels.

-There are no clinical trials with promising results for many of the other herbs being proposed for diabetes, such as garlic, ginger, ginseng, hawthorn, or nettle.
+There are few or no clinical trials with promising results for many of the other herbs being proposed for diabetes, such as garlic, ginger, ginseng, hawthorn, or nettle.
 If you have diabetes and are considering taking any of these herbal substances, talk to your doctor first.